TheMitchWorksPro/DevEnv-SetUp-Help/GitHub_win7/GH_Lesson1_SetupProjectUsingClone.md

 <br/>
 - Make a change back in the online project (Git remore repo at internet URL):
-  - before you change anything locally you need to pull and merge into the local project
+  - before you change anything locally you need to fetch and merge into the local project
-  - simply use this command and it should solve the problem:
+  - git pull = git fetch + git merge:
     - $ git pull
     - if no changes exist to pull - you will get an up-to-date message
     - note above syntax assumes simple project setup (master branch which is created by default)
+    - when collaborating or when things are not so simple, it may be beneficial to:
+      - git fetch
+      - then git diff (between remote and local branch) to see what's different
+      - then git merge

 <br/>
 - $ git log
   - can show all commits that have taken place
+  - more git log syntax is provided in the "GetInfo_Commands" .md topic